talon-one/talon_one.js/docs/ManagementApi.md

 > String exportCoupons(applicationId, opts)

-Export Coupons to a CSV file
+Export coupons to CSV file

-Download a file with the coupons that match the given attributes.
+Download a file containing the coupons that match the given properties.

 ### Example